-1.4 Risk from palm plantation of the company concession area and leased area from government agencies
+1.4 The risk of palm plantation of the company concession area and leased area from government agencies

-In the past 3 years, the Company had 88% of total palm oil purchased from outer.
-Another is 12% of the total palm oil from palm oil plantation.
+In the past 3 years, the Company had 90% of total palm oil purchased from outer.
+Another is 10% of the total palm oil from palm oil plantation.
 The concession expired in October 2015 and February 2015, respectively but it was ordered temporarily by the Central Administrative Court to apply for extension of concession area.